Important Coronavirus Information

-As we have for the past months, we continue to monitor all residents and staff for signs and symptoms of the virus.
+As we have for the past year, we continue to monitor all residents and staff for signs and symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.

 Infection Control Measures

 Since March 2020, we have had aggressive infection control measures in place.
 We have implemented all recommended guidance from the Centers for Disease Control, the Centers for Medicare & Medicaid Services, and our state and local health departments to protect our residents and staff.
 Because we have taken this situation very seriously, our campus has:

 - Provide face masks to all residents to wear.

 - Screen all residents daily for symptoms, temperature and oxygen levels.